MiDataInt/mdi-apps-framework/shiny/shared/session/modules/appSteps/sourceFileUpload/README.md

 Each data package loaded by a user is known as a **data source**, identified by a unique string identifier derived from a hash of the package file.
-A data source is also known as a **Project** for purposes of unambiguous sample identification.
+A data source is also known as a **Project** for purposes of unambiguous sample naming.

 For many apps built on data packages with manifestFile declarations, each data source will carry multiple **samples**, each identified